griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 {:/comment}

 ## Data structures
 Data structures in R are objects which hold the data types mentioned above.
 The type of data structure to use depends on the homogeneity of the data types stored and the number of dimensions needed.
 The most common data structure in R is the vector which contains data in 1 dimension and comes in two types called Atomic vectors and lists.
-Atomic vectors are homogeneous in that all the data contained within them must be homogeneous (i.e. all numeric, all character, etc.).
+Atomic vectors are homogeneous in that all the data contained within them must be of the same type (i.e. all numeric, all character, etc.).
 In contrast lists can contain a mix of data types and can even contain other data structures.
 Atomic vectors are created with the c() function, the type of atomic vector can be determined with the typeof() function.
 Vectors in R can be spliced with the [] brackets, using either a boolean vector, or a numeric index.

 <iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=0K2pRVez&version=2' allowfullscreen='allowfullscreen' frameborder='0'></iframe>